aaronpinero/patterns/source/patterns_guide/dependencies.md

 ## Bootstrap

-Since I am relying on Bootstrap components it is necessary to include the Bootstrap JavaScript.
+Since I am relying on Bootstrap components it is necessary to include the Bootstrap JavaScript and the Tyfy-Bootstrap CSS.

 ## FontAwesome